-Submission guidelines for the Five-Year Capital Outlay Plan and Fiscal Year 2018 Capital Outlay Project Request are as follows:
+Submission guidelines for the Five-Year Capital Outlay Plan and Fiscal Year 2019 Capital Outlay Project Request are as follows:

 1. Five-Year Capital Outlay Plan: To comply with the statutory requirement, institutions are to post their Five-Year Capital Outlay Plans in a searchable electronic format (preferably PDF) on a publically viewable location on the institution's internet site.
 The documents are to be archived on the internet site for a period of no less than three years.
-Utilizing the SIGMA interface, institutions are to submit the internet hyperlink of the posting from their institutional internet site no later than Monday, October 31, 2016.
+Utilizing SIGMA, institutions are to submit the internet hyperlink of the posting from their institutional internet site no later than Tuesday, October 31, 2017.
 The State Budget Office will subsequently report these hyperlinks to the required statutory recipients, including Joint Capital Outlay Subcommittee members and the House and Senate Fiscal Agencies.

-University and Community College Presidents September 6, 2016 Page 4
+University and Community College Presidents August 23, 2017 Page 4

-2. Fiscal Year 2018 Capital Project Request: Utilizing the SIGMA interface, institutions are to submit their capital project request on the designated input form.
-The content structure of the input form in SIGMA mirrors previous State Budget Office budget templates, and is closely aligned with the statutory evaluation criteria.
-In addition, the SIGMA interface allows for the upload of support documents via an attachment function, which institutions may utilize at their discretion.
-Institutions are to complete the input form in SIGMA no later than Monday, October 31, 2016.
+2. Fiscal Year 2019 Capital Project Request: Utilizing SIGMA, institutions may also submit a capital project request on the designated input form.
+The SIGMA form mirrors previous State Budget Office budget templates, and is closely aligned with the statutory evaluation criteria.
+In addition, SIGMA allows for the upload of support documents via an attachment function, which institutions may utilize at their discretion.
+Institutions electing to submit a capital project request are to complete the input form in SIGMA no later than Tuesday, October 31, 2017.
 The State Budget Office will subsequently report these submissions to the same statutory recipients as the Five-Year Plans.
 Please note that a blank SIGMA report that combines all of the elements of the designated SIGMA input form for the major project request is attached.